 Errors made by the emergency room could be attributed to a physician, nurse, and other support staff.

-Emergency rooms’ main jobs are to make sure patients do not die.
+Emergency rooms' main jobs are to make sure patients do not die.
 They are not specialists or long-term care physicians.
-However, when they miss something critical, that if it has been treated right away would have made things very different, they can be held accountable.
+However, when they miss something critical that, if it had been treated right away, would have made things very different, they can be held accountable.

 Expert Witnesses in Medical Malpractice Cases